 i) Recorded and Published Data: This data is collected from government agencies, and non-governmental organizations and it provides base information about the problem.

 ii) Field Observations: These are very important & necessary inputs which help in finding the characteristics and associations of geographic phenomena.

-iii) Measurement: Some of field surveys demand on site measurement of
+iii) Measurement: Some field surveys demand on-site measurement of

 Objects and events.
-It involves use of appropriate equipment including state-of-art equipment like DGPS.
+It involves the use of appropriate equipment including state-of-art equipment like DGPS.

 iv) Interviewing: In all field surveys, personal interviews are needed to

 gather information about social issues, problems, and practical difficulties through recording the experiences and knowledge of each individual.

 The information thus collected is organized systematically at the R2V research centre so as to make a meaningful interpretation.
 The analysis of all the information collected is undertaken to achieve the set objectives.